kennethmiranda/linux-sysadmin-lab/README.md

 > **Connection note:** Do not use `ansible_connection=local` for ubuntu-node
 > even though it is the control node.
 Local connection causes privilege
 > escalation timeouts.
-Use SSH for both nodes — ubuntu-node SSHs to itself
+Use SSH for both nodes, ubuntu-node SSHs to itself
 > which works correctly with key-based auth.

 Create `ansible.cfg`: